 For someone like me who has always been fortunate enough to homeschool my kids full-time and not worry about needing a full or part-time job to help with bills, the thought of doing what I do PLUS working seems downright impossible, but there are families doing it, and doing it well.
+They demonstrate that despite many beliefs to the contrary, you can work full-time and homeschool.
 I tracked a few working homeschoolers down to find out how they manage to meet both the demands of their children’s educations and the demands of their jobs.
 It’s a piece I felt compelled to write because never before have so many parents reached out to me to share their desire to homeschool, but also their concern about taking on so great a task while still working full-time.

 The overwhelming response I received from working parents in the homeschool trenches was – you can do it.
 It won’t be easy, but it can be done, and your children can benefit from being homeschooled, even as you and your spouse both work full-time.
 I’ve organized their answers below so you can learn from them some of the best ways to balance a full-time job on top of homeschooling.